 No, because you believe they are attempting to steal the vehicle.
 If you reasonably believe force is necessary to prevent death or great bodily harm, then, you are in a MUCH better position.
 The carport is likely considered curtilage (basically, an extension of the home) but the main issue is...Read more »

 I have been banned from a website for "hate speech".
-Given that the SCOTUS has ruled that "hate speech" was protected under the 1st Amendment, as well as Judge Naomi Buchwald ruling that the President's Twitter is a "public forum" so he cannot ban people, as well as Marsh v Alabama, stating that a...
+Given that the SCOTUS has ruled that "hate speech" was protected under the 1st Amendment, as well as Judge Naomi Buchwald ruling that the President's Twitter is a "public forum" so he cannot ban people, as well...
 Read more »

 Private entities can't violate your rights to free speech.
 Exceptions would include things like the government is using a Facebook page and then blocks you from that Facebook page.
 Unless you're more specific, what you have described does not sound like a free speech violation.

 She's facing multiple drug charges and failure to appear charge.
 She has medical issues and only began to get in trouble since this January.
 I can't find anyone to help.
 I believe that she was coerced into some things.
 Her history is that of abuse and neglect.
-She had a really bad head trauma in...
+She had a really bad head...
 Read more »

 This question doesn't belong in any of these categories.
 You may have a civil cause of action for defamation.
 You should consult with a litigation attorney who specializes in defamation.
 Here is some more information about defamation:...Read more »